 One of the primary benefits of mutual funds is diversification: they allow you simultaneous access to many individual investments, which can include stocks, bonds and other market-based investments.
 Because of their diversification, investing through mutual funds is generally considered less risky than investing in stocks or bonds individually, as the risk that any one investment will perform poorly is tempered by the likelihood that others in the fund’s portfolio may perform better.
 However, diversification does not eliminate all risk.

 Thrivent Mutual Funds offers more than 20 mutual funds that give investors the opportunity to participate in the stock or bond markets with the convenience of broad diversification and professional management.
 Thrivent Mutual Funds offers several asset allocation funds that invest in a combination of stocks, bonds and other investments, diversifying your investment even further.
 (See: Asset Allocation Funds Can Help Tame Volatility)

 Open an IRA.
 Another option would be an IRA, or Individual Retirement Account.
 There are two main types: a Roth IRA, which offers tax-free growth and typically provides tax-free distributions after age 59 ½, and a traditional IRA, which offers a potential tax deduction for contributions along with tax-deferred growth.
 (See: Traditional IRA versus Roth IRA: Which is Right for You?)

 Start small.
 It shouldn’t take a lot of sacrifice to come up with an extra $50 per month.
 It may mean fixing more meals at home or cutting back a little on your social schedule, but if you can get started at $50 a month, ultimately you may be able to gradually increase your contribution to a higher level.
-(See: How to Scrounge up $50 a Month for Your Investment Plan)
+(See: 10 ideas to save $50 a month or more to invest)